robertwenner/comics/doc/social.md

 * `mode`: either `html` or `png` to tweet either a link to the comic or the actual comic `png` file.
-Defaults to `png`. `html` mode requires that the comic is uploaded and the URL is available in the Comic. `png` mode requires that the `.png` has been generated and its file name is stored in the Comic.
+Defaults to `png`. `html` mode requires that the comic is uploaded and the URL is available in the Comic. `png` mode requires that the `.png` has been generated and its filename is stored in the Comic.

 * `consumer_key` from your Twitter app settings.